aanastasiou/pyjunix/README.md

 3. Install the requirements with ``pip install -r requirments.txt``
 4. Try with ``./pyjls.py`` and so on (from the project's root folder).

+### Launching scripts

+As of version 0.2, `pyjunix` includes a `pyjbox.py` script that launches all other scripts.
+This enables symbolic links to `pyjbox` or of course plain simple launching with `pyjbox pyjls -maxepth 4`.

+In the following examples, sripts are launched through `pyjbox`.

 ## Examples

 ### PyJArray & PyJUnArray